 Name of the input file.
-It must be a file named .inp and .inp has to be omitted.
+It must be a file named .inp (one can omit the .inp when specifying the file name)

 What rfluka does:

 It creates a temporary subdirectory: \$PWD/fluka_nnnn (\$PWD means the current directory) where nnnn is the system process-id assigned to FLUKA.
 There all necessary assignments are defined and output files are written.